tzekid/cloudflare-ddns-renewal/README.md

 Cloudflare DDNS Renewal is a lightweight Go-based tool for automatically updating Cloudflare DNS A records (including wildcard records) with your current public IP address.
 This is especially useful for dynamic IP setups where your IP may change periodically.

+I personally have this running in a 30 second daemon on my server to ensure that my DNS records are always up-to-date.
+The tool also supports Telegram notifications for successful updates.

 ## Features

 - **Automatic IP detection:** Retrieves your current public IP address.